NaNcmyk/f-it/README.md

 + **EMOM** (every minute on the minute) - You'll be presented with a set of 12 fingerspelling exercises to complete for one minute, at intervals of five seconds per word.
 Words are selected at random.
 The one-minute timer starts as soon as you hit the *start* button.
 The EMOM has no set duration.
 We recommend repeating each one-minute block [3-5 times](https://twitter.com/hubermanlab/status/1553501345084166144?lang=en) to really build up that muscle memory.

 #### 💪 **LEVEL 3**
 For fluent ASL signers only.
 Think: karaoke, but...for your fingers.
 Can you keep up?!
-No singing 🚫🎤 required unless...you really want to.
+No singing 🚫🎤 required (unless you really want to).

 <br>